minya/videodlbot/README.md

 3. Set up your environment variables by editing the `.env` file:
    ```
    TELEGRAM_BOT_TOKEN=your_telegram_bot_token_here
+   ALLOWED_USERS=your_telegram_user_id_here  # Comma-separated list of allowed user IDs
    MAX_FILE_SIZE=50000000  # Optional: Max file size in bytes (default: 50MB)
    ```

-## How to Obtain a Telegram Bot Token
+## How to Obtain a Telegram Bot Token and User ID

 1. Open Telegram and search for [@BotFather](https://t.me/botfather)
 2. Start a chat with BotFather and use the `/newbot` command
 3. Follow the instructions to create a new bot
 4. Once created, BotFather will provide you with a token - copy this into your `.env` file

+To find your Telegram User ID:
+1. Start a chat with [@userinfobot](https://t.me/userinfobot)
+2. The bot will reply with your user ID
+3. Copy this ID into the `ALLOWED_USERS` field in your `.env` file
+4. For multiple users, separate IDs with commas (e.g., `123456789,987654321`)

 ## Running the Bot